 270k hours of watch time

 Appearances with astronauts on the International Space Station and alongside Dr. Jane Goodall have solidified the cultural impact that Barbie has on young girls throughout the world.
-These female role models have recognized how significant their respective Barbie partnerships have had on their young audience, such as:
+These female role models have recognized how significant their respective Barbie partnerships have had on their young audience.

-The Goodall Barbie doll was trending on Twitter upon its release, and the story was picked up by major news outlets all over the world.
+The Goodall Barbie doll was trending on Twitter upon its release, and the story was picked up by major news outlets all over the world, including a content piece on NBC Nightly News.
 Even Chelsea Clinton posted about her chat with Dr. Goodall to discuss the impact of this partnership, helping broaden the YCBA Series reach even further.
+And to top things off, TIME Magazine named the Jane Goodall doll one of the top 200 inventions of 2022!

 Fill out the form below and we'll work on connecting you to the entry creator!